how to track internal links ga4

 Google Analytics 4 will track external link clicks by default.
 But for a comprehensive picture that includes internal link clicks, we can bring in the help of Google Tag Manager (GTM).
 This guide will review the process to set everything up to do that.
 For those who want to take the next step, there’s also a link to a tutorial to set up a GA4 link click tracking report so you can easily see all of your link click data in one place.

 This is a blog about tracking link clicks within your website, or from your website and going to an external location.
 If you are interested in tracking links from other places TO your website (like your Google business listing, email campaigns, paid media, and others) you need UTM parameters.
 If that sounds like you, here is video overview of understanding UTMs in Google Analytics, and here is a written guide to UTM parameters for Google business listings.
-Assuming you’re in the right place for link click tracking, read on below.

 Link Click Tracking Guide Summary